On the Road Again: Conference Takeaways from HighEdWeb New York and the Web Conference at Penn State

 In the vein of discussing change, Val Fox from Bentley University talked about how a content marketing approach (still considered nontraditional in the higher ed space) helped move the needle on their brand awareness and thought leadership goals.

 But change needs process and structure to thrive over time.
 Luckily, Oberlin College’s Ma’ayan Plaut employed a delightfully effective farming metaphor to explain how content strategy can help nurture a healthy, hearty social media presence.
-In addition, our friends at the Cornell University School of Hotel Administration shared the in-depth research and analysis process that preceded their current web redesign project.

 As always, this HighEdWeb regional conference was friendly, well-executed, and rich in local flavor (the conference swag was a roasted bag of coffee from a local roaster).
 My favorite moments, though, likely came during a nighttime tour of the Cornell campus, where we experienced stunning sites such as the Johnson Art Museum: